Radical Peasant Party: History

 The party was established in 1919, with the radical priest Eugeniusz Okoń and Tomasz Dąbal amongst its founders.
 It received around 1% of the vote in the 1922 elections, winning four seats in the Sejm.
 However, two MPs left to join the new Peasant Party in 1926.

-The 1928 elections saw the CSR's vote share fall to 0.4%, and it lost all its seats in the Sejm.
+The 1928 elections saw the ChSR's vote share fall to 0.4%, and it lost all its seats in the Sejm.
 It ceased to exist the following year.